This excerpt is from a past edition of OhioTraveler.com

 Bishop Purcell of Cincinnati became aware of the needs of these humble German-speaking people, and while in Europe, searched for a German-speaking missionary who would be willing to come to America to serve these noble folk.
 Fr.
 Francis de Sales Brunner, a Swiss priest and Precious Blood Missionary, encountered Bishop Purcell and came to Ohio in 1843.

 Fr.
 Brunner and his Mother, Maria Anna Brunner, established the Sisters of the Precious Blood in 1834 in Switzerland.
 In 1844, six Sisters of the Precious Blood arrived in New Riegle, Ohio and began their nightly vigils of prayer.
-In September 1846 eight sisters from the New Riegle Convent began perpetual adoration at Maria Stein in the original motherhouse convent.
+In September 1846 eight sisters from that convent began perpetual adoration at Maria Stein in the original motherhouse convent.
 Sisters have prayed and ministered at Maria Stein without interruption since their arrival.
-Maria Stein is the last of 10 foundations established by Fr.
-Brunner.

 Today the main attraction is the relic chapel which was dedicated in 1892.
 The chapel has more than 1,000 relics including those from all four Gospel writers and all but one of the apostles.
 Honoring the Saints with their relics was a common way of expressing devotion to the Saints.
 Fr.
 Brunner was an ardent collector of relics.
 He brought a few with him on his first voyage to America.
 In 1845 he was presented with a gift of 600 relics.
 In 1875 a collection of 175 relics was brought to Maria Stein and placed in the care of the Sisters.
 Relics of more recent Saints have been added including Saint Teresa of Calcutta and Pope John XXIII.
 The shrine is home to the second-largest collection of holy relics in the United States.